RiedleroD/PocketPotato-sw/Readme.md

 - `make flash`: flashes the built binaries (it likes to rebuild them first though… TODO: fix that)
 - `make debug`: opens the serial port for you to look at what the board has to say
 - `make clean`: cleans the build directory
+- `make detect-hardware`: prints information about the detected board, if any.

 ## Contributing